Kepler-56: Characteristics

 Kepler-56 is about 3.9 billion years old, placing it as about 600 million years younger than the Sun.
 Its apparent magnitude is +13, making it too dim to be visible to the naked eye.

 Planetary system

 In 2012, scientists discovered a two-planet planetary system around Kepler-56 via the transit method.
 Asteroseismological studies revealed that the orbits of Kepler-56b and Kepler-56c are coplanar but about 45° misaligned to the host star's equator.
 In addition, follow-up radial velocity measurements showed evidence of a gravitational perturbator.
-It was confirmed in 2016 the perturbations are caused by third, non-transiting planet: Kepler-56d.
+It was confirmed in 2016 that the perturbations are caused by a third, non-transiting planet: Kepler-56d.

 The planetary system is very compact but is dynamically stable.

 Kepler-56 is expanding.
 As a result, it will devour Kepler-56b and Kepler-56c in 130 and 155 million years, respectively.
 56d will be far enough to survive its parent star's red giant phase.